 THE FLORENCE INTERNATIONAL ANTIQUES FAIR

-The overwhelming success of the first show and of those that followed marked the launch of a market season that pivoted increasingly on the Fairs.
+The overwhelming success of the first exhibition, as well as the following ones, marked the beginning of a market season increasingly more focussed on the Exhibitions.

-Among the principal reasons for this success we should recall the high degree of selection applied to the participant dealers, which was matched by the equally qualified selection of visitors, attracted in particular by the fact that this fair was the first in the world of the post-war period, and above all by the fact that it was held in Florence, a city that has always been the heart of the international world.
+Worth recalling among the main reasons for this success was the very select participation of the antique dealers, not second to the equally qualified selection of visitors attracted in particular by the fact of being the first post-war exhibition in the world, but above all because it was held in Florence, a city much loved by the international world.

-When Palazzo Strozzi was no longer available, in 1995 at the time when Guido Bartolozzi was the Secretary General, the Fair was temporarily transferred to Palazzo degli Affari, and then two years later in 1997 to Palazzo Corsini sull'Arno.
-The latter turned out to be an ideal alternative for a number of reasons: the beauty of the building, the central location permitting easy access and the closeness to the part of the city where the most famous antique dealers, the luxury shopping streets and the most important hotels of the city centre were located.
-In 2001, to harmonise the magnificence of the building and the premises with the requirements of such an important antiques fair, the new Secretary General Giovanni Pratesi commissioned the famous architect and scenic designer Pier Luigi Pizzi to redesign the layout and decor of the Fair.
-With the utmost respect for the unique charm of the Palazzo, he came up with a most elegant distribution of the internal and external spaces which permitted a functional and evocative arrangement of the antique objects.
-This highly appreciated innovation, supported by a meticulous advertising campaign carried out by highly qualified press agencies, has by now mapped out a route that will inevitably lead the organisers of the event to repeat the outstanding public and critical success of the last two editions with the public and the critics.
+Due to the unavailability of Palazzo Strozzi in 1995, General Secretary Guido Bartolozzi decided to transfer the Exhibition temporarily to Palazzo degli Affari, and then in 1997 to Palazzo Corsini sull'Arno.
+This was an ideal alternative for several reasons: the beauty of the building, the central location offering easy access, and the proximity to the antique stores and quality shopping streets, as well as the most important hotels in the centre.
+In 2001, in order to harmonise the grandeur of the building and the environments with the needs of an antiques exhibition, the new General Secretary, Giovanni Pratesi, commissioned Pier Luigi Pizzi, renowned architect and set designer, to revamp the layout of the event.
+Pizzi therefore created, with the utmost respect for the charm of the Palazzo, an elegant distribution of the spaces, both internally and externally, thereby allowing for a functional and evocative arrangement of the objects on display.
+This new, highly acclaimed aspect, together with an articulated advertising campaign through extremely qualified press agencies, have by now laid the foundations for enabling the organisers to repeat the extraordinary success of the last two editions with the public and the critics.